bsdshell/macvim/README.md

 - build
 - you will get the binary MacVim under src/...

-- The Version fix a bug for:
+- The Version fix a bug for Old MacVim 7.x
-E117: Unknown function: matchstrpos
+- E117: Unknown function: matchstrpos
-E15: Invalid expression: matchstrpos(a:str, l:pat, l:start)
+- E15: Invalid expression: matchstrpos(a:str, l:pat, l:start)